LaurentChardon/fp-listen/branches/git/ingress_svn/README.txt

 Yes, the script and its configuration file have the same name.

 This script listens for signals, invokes job-waiting.pl, which then takes the appropriate action.
-We can't have both ingress and fp-daemon.sh invoking job-waiting.
+We can't have both ingress and ingress_svn.sh invoking job-waiting.
 Perhaps only one will invoke it and it will process signals for both git and svn jobs.